All Episodes

 The same firms that are being bailed out by the committee her mother is overseeing.

-It's this sort of crony cozy relationship that Elizabeth Warren always talks about, how opposed to it she is, but she and then acts on it.
+It's this sort of crony cozy relationship that Elizabeth Warren always talks about, how opposed to it she is, but she then acts on it.

-This involves uh her son-in-law, Sushil Tiagi.
+This involves her son-in-law, Sushil Tiaghi.

-One of those involved a company called Tri-Color Pictures that he set up.
+One of those involved a company called Tricolor Pictures that he set up.

 It was designed specifically to make movies with the financial support of foreign governments.

-One of those deals, Sean was doing a film that was financed by the government of Iran.
+One of those deals, Sean, was doing a film that was financed by the government of Iran.

-And when you look at the credits of that film, he's the sole producer of this film, the sole producer, the government agencies that funded that film uh it are the government agencies that organize a lot of the anti-Semitic anti-American rallies, cultural rallies in Iran.
+The government agencies that funded that film are the government agencies that organize a lot of the anti-Semitic, anti-American rallies, cultural rallies in Iran.

-In those film credits, they actually thank the Iranian Revolutionary Guards Air Force for their contribution to the film.
+And in those film credits, by the way, Amelia, sorry, Sushil Tiyaghi's film credits, in those film credits, they actually thank the Iranian Revolutionary Guards Air Force for their contribution to the film.

-It's it's really quite a standard.
+It's really quite astounding.

 Unbelievable.